 Students can develop their independence, eye for invention, and advanced research and problem-solving skills in the Hajim Engineering program.
-This hands-on engineering program focuses students to investigate a topic area each week including biomedical engineering, data science, and audio and music engineering, using the vast resources of the Hajim School of Engineering and Applied Sciences.
+This hands-on engineering series of courses allows students to investigate a topic area each week including biomedical, data science, and electrical and computer engineering, using the vast resources of the Hajim School of Engineering and Applied Sciences.

 In the Biomedical Engineering experience of the Hajim Engineering program, participants will explore aspects of biomedical instrumentation and measurements, design, and the use of microcontrollers in biomedical devices.
 The week will end with the construction and testing of an ultrasound aid for people with visual impairments.